ChilliCream/workshops/crypto2/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 ## Middleware

+Before we dive into filtering let's quickly explore how things like `UsePaging` change the execution behavior and are able to rewrite a returned queryable.

-The attribute `UsePagingAttribute` is a so called `DescriptorAttribute` that wraps GraphQL fluent configuration logic.
+The attribute `UsePagingAttribute` is a so called `DescriptorAttribute` that wraps GraphQL fluent configuration logic like shown in the example code below.

 ```csharp
 /// <summary>